Planning for Medicare Part D: Tips for Choosing A Medicare Plan

 Choosing the right Part D plan from the start

 For most Americans, Medicare eligibility begins at age 65.
 So if you’re nearing or at that age, now is the time to consider what your future healthcare needs will be.
-Medicare Parts A & B, and various Medicare supplemental plans will help you cover your medical costs, but, in most cases, they do not cover prescription medication.
-For that, you will need Medicare Part D. Even if you don’t take any medications now, that may change in the future.
-When you use prescription medications, you use your prescription drug benefit more often than any other health benefit.
+Medicare Parts A & B, and various Medicare supplement plans will help you cover your medical costs but, in most cases, they do not cover prescription medication.
+For that, you will need Medicare Part D. Even if you don’t take any medication now, that may change in the future.
+When you take prescription medications, you use your prescription drug benefit more often than any other health benefit.
 With the cost of some prescription medications, it does not take much for your pharmacy bill to grow significantly with just one prescription.

 The Cheapest Part D Plan Isn’t Always the Best

 Many of us make decisions based on our current health status – assuming our needs will remain unchanged over time.
 But when it comes to choosing a Medicare Part D plan, it’s vital to look ahead.
-Even though we’re living longer than ever, boomers have health issues that are unique to their generation.
-In fact, 92% of boomers, between ages 75 and 84, will have at least one chronic illness, and 50% will have 5 or more conditions to manage.
+Even though we’re living longer, on average, boomers have health issues that are unique to their generation.
+In fact, approximately 80% of older adults have at least one chronic disease, and 77% of this age group have at least two conditions to manage.
 Diabetes is one of many chronic diseases that become more prevalent with age.
-Boomers also face a 90% lifetime risk of developing hypertension.
+Boomers also face a 90% lifetime risk of developing hypertension (high blood pressure).